decision-making-mike/transport-company/README.md

 [technology-statistics.txt](technology-statistics.txt)

+## Update 11.
+Shipments.

+In this update I'm updating the script `database/create-tables.sql` with the creation of the table `shipments`, the script `database/insert-data.sql` with the generation and insertion of data for that table, and the script `database/show-sample-data.bash` with the showing of the data in that table.

 ## Update 10.
 Experimental introduction of automatic technology statistics of the repository.

 In this update I'm experimentally introducing automatic technology statistics of the repository.
 They are included in the file `technology-statistics.txt`.
 The reader can access the file directly in the repository, as well as through a link at the beginning of this README.